 - a.
-This is a simulation based curriculum for fourth year medical students in general procedural skills to review and assess competency in the following: Bag-valve-mask ventilation, adult and infant intubation, venipuncture, IV line placement, NG tube placement, and male and female bladder catheterization. - b.
-Each fourth year student is required to complete the pre-work and workshop and to achieve a passing score at each station. - c.
-Fourth year students will attend the workshop either during their Sub-Internship or Critical Care rotation. - d.
-This is required and students must complete prior to graduation.
+This workshop is part of the simulation-based curriculum for fourth-year medical students in general procedural skills; student competency will be assessed in the following areas: bag-valve-mask ventilation, adult and infant intubation, venipuncture, IV line placement, NG tube placement, and male and female bladder catheterization. - b.
+All MS4s are required to complete the pre-work and workshop and to achieve a passing score at each station. - c.
+MS4sa will attend the workshop either during their sub-internship or critical care rotation. - d.
+This is requirement that for all students to be eligible for graduation.